ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 determined on following him thither, that he may not be obliged to spend his vacant hours in a comfortless hotel.
-Many of my acquaintances are already there for the winter; I wish that I could hear that you, my dearest friend, had any intention of making one of the crowd--but of that I despair.
+Many of my acquaintances are already there for the winter; I wish that I could hear that you, my dearest friend, had any intention of making one of the crowd -- but of that I despair.
 I sincerely hope your Christmas in Hertfordshire may abound in the gaieties which that season generally brings, and that your beaux will be so numerous as to prevent your feeling the loss of the